-Reading at Slindon Church of England Primary School takes place throughout the curriculum where children are encouraged to apply the skills they have been taught in focused reading lessons, such as Guided Reading.
+Reading, at Slindon Church of England Primary School, takes place throughout the curriculum where children are encouraged to apply the skills they have been taught in focused reading lessons, such as Guided Reading.

-Teaching in Guided Reading sessions focuses on developing pupils' competence in both word reading and comprehension as outlined in the National Curriculum Programmes of Study for Reading.
+Teaching in Guided Reading sessions, across the school, focuses on developing pupils' competence in both word reading and comprehension as outlined in the National Curriculum Programmes of Study for Reading.

-In Key Stage 1, Guided Reading takes place as a whole year group in Year 2.
+In the EYFS and Key Stage 1, Guided Reading takes place as a whole year group.
 In Key Stage 2, where the children are more competent in their reading abilities, whole class Guided Reading takes place.